cbib/dypfish/README.md

 Here is the list of availbale analysis

 * Cytoplasmic total count
-* Peripheral fraction analysis
+* Peripheral fraction
 * Volume corrected noise measure (analysis_density)
-* Cytoplasmic spread analysis
+* Cytoplasmic spread
-* Stability analysis
+* Stability
 * MTOC Polarity Index
 * mRNA / Protein distribution profile (Correlation profile analysis)
-* Temporal interaction analysis
+* Temporal interaction
-* Degree of clustering analysis
+* Degree of clustering

 For the following analyses, you have to run the script corresponding to the sub analysis you needed (peripheral_fraction.py, cytoplasmic_spread.py, etc..).